Strawberry Cake

 You could also whip yourself up a chocolate-covered strawberry situation by frosting this cake with chocolate frosting or whipped ganache, or by coating it with chocolate glaze.

-For what you see here, I frosted and filled with strawberry Swiss meringue buttercream.
+For what you see here, I frosted and filled it with strawberry Swiss meringue buttercream.
 But you could totally mix things up with a different kind of filling!

 This strawberry cake recipe can definitely be made ahead.
 In fact, I would recommend it.